-At Habitat for Humanity, we offer free furniture pickup for your new and gently used items!
+At Habitat for Humanity Halton-Mississauga-Dufferin (Habitat HMD), we offer free furniture pickup for your new and gently used items!
 You directly contribute to our efforts in providing safe and affordable homes when donating to Habitat for Humanity.
 Several items we receive end up in our ReStore, where the funds generated through our sales go towards building safe, decent and affordable homes for families in need.

 Items that are donated include new and gently used furniture, building materials, appliances, cabinetry, sinks, countertops, household and decor items.
-The ReStore then sells those donated items to the public at a reduced cost, typically 30-70 per cent less than the original retail value.
-For a full list of what we’ll take from you, be sure to check out our list of acceptable donation items here.
+The ReStore then sells those donated items to the public at a reduced cost, typically 30-70 percent less than the original retail value.
+For a full list of what we’ll take from you, be sure to check out our list of acceptable donation items.

-Habitat for Humanity Halton-Mississauga serve the cities of Burlington, Mississauga, Halton Hills, Georgetown, Oakville and Milton.
+Habitat for Humanity Halton-Mississauga-Dufferin serves the cities of Burlington, Mississauga, Halton Hills, Georgetown, Milton and Oakville, plus newly-added Orangeville.
 To donate outside of these regions, be sure to check out other Habitat affiliates.
 If you would like to donate with free furniture pickup, be sure to check out other Habitat locations in the Greater Toronto Area.
 Many offer similar services, but be sure to check out what locations offer which ones on their website.

 It’s important to be conscious when getting rid of used furniture.
 When moving to a new home or renovating, be sure to remember that your unwanted items can still hold value to someone who is in need.
-With Habitat for Humanity Halton-Mississauga, we offer free furniture pickup and we’d be happy to come pick it up for you.
+With Habitat for Humanity Halton-Mississauga-Dufferin, we offer free furniture pickup.
 Whether it be at home, the office, wherever.
-Make a difference in your community today by donating to Habitat Halton-Mississauga, and help us achieve our goal of building houses for those in need.
-To schedule your free furniture pickup with Habitat for Humanity Halton-Mississauga, book online, contact us email@example.com or call (905) 828-0987 ext.
+Make a difference in your community today by donating to Habitat Halton-Mississauga-Dufferin, and help us achieve our goal of building houses for those in need.
+To schedule your free furniture pickup with Habitat for Humanity Halton-Mississauga-Dufferin, book online, contact us email@example.com or call (905) 828-0987 ext.
 427.